develop-me/bootcamp--week-05--tooling/challenges/03/03-gulp-sass.md

 ## Run the SASS task

-1) Make a change to `scss/customisations.scss`
+1) Make a change to `scss/customisations.scss` like `body{background: CornflowerBlue;}`
 1) Run `gulp sass`
 1) Verify it updated `css/styles.css` with your change
-1) Sense check that it is all working by making a change to `scss/customisations.scss`, like `body{background:red;}` then running **both** gulp tasks *in the right order* - this is key, think about what is happening to the files in our build process
+1) What gulp task do you need to run next to get the changes showing in your browser?
+This is key, think about what is happening to the files in our build process
 1) Verify you can see the resulting CSS change in the browser

 ## **Add an emoji to slack to let the instructor know you have finished**